 Fatty acid supplements are very safe.
 The most common side effect in dogs is a fish odor to the breath or the skin.

-One thing to remember, however, is that fish oil has a mild "blood-thinning" effect.
-Therefore, do not feed your dog fish oil if he is on some kind of blood-thinning medications without consultation with a veterinarian.
+Fish oil has a mild "blood-thinning" effect, so do not feed your dog fish oil if he is on some kind of blood-thinning medications without consultation with a veterinarian.

 Flaxseed and flaxseed oil may also interact with drugs like blood thinners, and NSAIDs.

 Also for dogs with cancer who are undergoing chemotherapy, fish oil supplementation is controversial.
 A study showed that the fatty acids in fish oil had negative effects on the chemo drugs.
 The FAs neutralized the effectiveness of the chemotherapy drugs.

 Although no tests have been done on dogs, it is better to avoid giving fish oil to dogs undergoing chemo just to be on the safe side.